oshriagronov/oshriagronov/README.md

 - 👯 I’m looking to collaborate on any new projects to learn stuff!
 - 💬 Ask me about anything related to tech and Marvel!
 - 📫 How to reach me: Gmail - oshriv65@gmail.com
-- 🥅 2022 Goals: get better than last year :)
+- 🥅 2022 Goals: get better than last year :smile:
 - ⚡ Fun fact: Most people fall asleep in seven minutes (for me one minute is enough).

 <h3 align="left">Connect with me:</h3>